-Whether you decide to go through the divorce or not, counselling is still important.
-Why, you ask?
-Well, divorce does bring a lot of problems particularly for the children.
+Whether you decide to go through the divorce or not, counseling is still important.
+Why you ask?
+Well, divorce does bring a lot of problems, particularly for the children.
 The failure to communicate and lack of trust could potentially lead to more problems.
-On the other hand, attempting to work things out through mediation or counselling could lead to better decisions.
+On the other hand, attempting to work things out through mediation or counseling could lead to better decisions.

 Do you still want a divorce?

 Despite going through marriage counseling and trying to save the relationship again and again— yet somehow it still didn’t work— at this stage, you’ve probably decided to go with divorce.
 Now, this is a life-changing event and not just for the couple, it greatly affects the children as well.
 The whole idea of divorce should not be taken lightly; unless assets are at risk, or worse, domestic violence is involved.

 Sometimes when things go wrong in a relationship we do not know who to turn to.
 Family members and close friends are all emotionally engaged and despite their best efforts and intentions, some of them usually take sides.

 Separation and divorce can really be an emotional roller coaster.
 Having a constant and unbiased support from professional divorce solicitors who are highly trained to listen to your worries, and help you find your way out of this situation is really crucial.
 A professional divorce solicitor can provide a more detached point of view and may offer a platform for you and your partner to share your feelings in a civil manner and ultimately find a way to move on.